Leicester railway station

 Leicester railway station (formerly Leicester Campbell Street and Leicester London Road) is a main line railway station in the city of Leicester, in Leicestershire, England.
 The station is managed by East Midlands Railway and owned by Network Rail.
-Trains are operated by CrossCountry and East Midlands Railway services.
+Trains are operated by CrossCountry and East Midlands Railway.
 It is the busiest station in Leicestershire, the second busiest station in the East Midlands and the fifth busiest station in the Midlands as a whole.